Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Freshsales is a CRM and our top-rated proposal software offering the best mix of proposal creation and management together with the features of a robust sales pipeline tool.
 While you may be able to create more visually-pleasing proposal templates with the other options listed, Freshsales provides the best blend of proposal and general sales tools to help you close deals more efficiently.
 Check out their free 21-day trial to test.

 PandaDoc is a well-known document management platform that helps businesses create and send proposals quickly.
-Its template library contains over 150 business proposal templates that are available to users starting at the lowest paid tier: Essentials at $19 per user, per month.
+Its template library contains over 150 business proposal templates that are available to users starting at the lowest paid tier: Essentials at $19 per user, per month with a 14-day free trial.
 After you create your business proposal from your chosen template, you can send it to your prospect and then track views, clicks, and downloads.

-Proposify is free proposal software great for managing proposals internally and externally.
-Start with its template library, then when your proposal is finished, assign permissions to your team members to promote accountability and avoid errors.
-Once it's in your prospect's hands, you can check its status on desktop or mobile, then decide whether the template is working to capture their attention or you should change up how you're presenting your project.
+Proposify is proposal software great for managing proposals internally and externally starting at $49 per user, per month.
+Begin with its template library, then when your proposal is finished, assign permissions to your team members to promote accountability and avoid errors.
+Once it's in your prospect's hands, you can check its status, then evaluate whether it worked to capture their attention or you should change up how you're presenting your project.

-These three software are great options if you're looking for quality templates plus a way to edit, send, and track your business proposals.
-Check out our article on the best proposal software to learn about the other top platforms, including their use cases, pricing, features, and more.
+These three software are great options if you're looking for quality business or event proposal templates plus a way to edit, send, and track your business proposals.
+Consider booking a demo or starting a free trial with any of these software to see how they’d elevate your templates.

 A business proposal is a written document designed to help nurture your prospects across the finish line by clearly outlining the value your product or service will provide them.
 It’s a culmination of all that you’ve learned about their needs.
-But even after you nail the template and send a completed proposal, be ready to hop on the phone with them to answer questions and assuage any concerns.
+But even after you nail the template and send a completed proposal, be ready to hop on the phone with them to answer questions and assuage any concerns, and close the sale.